ivcap-works/gene-onology-term-mapper/README.md

  INFO: Docker build completed successfully
 ```

-You can test the docker image with:
+You can now test the docker image.

+> **Note:** Before proceeding make sure that the above test with the
+"plain" python files has been terminated and the associated port freed.

 ```bash
 poetry ivcap docker-run
 ```